2023 Nashville school shooting: Gender

 Police first referred to Hale as a woman and used his birth name.
 On the day of the shooting, MNPD Chief John Drake said that authorities "feel that [Hale] identifies as trans, but we're still in the initial investigation into all of that".
 Media sources subsequently reported Hale was a trans man.
 His former art teacher and a former classmate recalled him coming out as transgender on Facebook in 2022.
-According to a friend, Hale "had a childlike obsession with staying a child".
+Reactions for Hale’s gender came under scrutiny and many criticized media outlets for misgendering him.